 Anomaly detection and controls

 Advanced platforms flag billing anomalies before invoices go out.
 If a customer's usage spikes unexpectedly, the system should pause for review rather than automatically generating a massive bill.
+This includes mediation — validating and standardizing raw usage records before they enter the rating engine — which catches data quality issues at the source rather than downstream in invoicing.

-Billing, invoicing, and revenue recognition automation
+Billing, invoicing, and Revenue Recognition automation

-The real value of usage-based billing software lies in connecting metering to the financial ledger—so your contract-to-cash process holds up from usage capture through invoicing, cash, and recognized revenue.
+The real value of usage-based billing software lies in connecting metering to the financial ledger — so your contract-to-cash process holds up from usage capture through invoicing, cash, and recognized revenue.

 Automated invoicing logic